One of two custom tables built for a private client in Chestnut Hill, PA. Solid Cherry with C260 brass tags.

-The project is constructed using high tech and exotic manufacturing techniques, such as platinum plating on sapphire and titanium sintering, all to ensure that the project can exist in the lunar environment for thousands of years.
+The MoonArk is constructed using high tech and exotic manufacturing techniques, such as platinum plating on sapphire and aluminum sintering.
+These processes are to ensure that the Ark can exist in the lunar environment for thousands of years.

 I've always been intrigued by astronomy, and attracted to antique nautical and optical instruments.
 With this project, I took on the challenge of building a telescope in my own unique way.